 Hanoi is an adrenaline rush

 Vietnam definitely felt more dangerous than Thailand—but that was kind of exciting.

 Now I know what Adventurous Kate was talking about when she said Chiang Mai was too sleepy, and she preferred the rush—and edge—of bigger cities.
-She was talking about Bangkok, but as I said, for me Hanoi feels even more hustling and bustling than Bangkok.
+She was talking about Bangkok, but Hanoi feels even more hustling and bustling.